 Notes

-- This recipe makes one 9 inch round cake, with an average of 8 generous slices.
+- Yield: This recipe makes one 9-inch round cake, yielding approximately 8 generous slices.

-- For homemade buttermilk, add 1 tbsp white vinegar to 180ml plant based milk.
-Allow curdling for 10 minutes before adding to the batter.
+- Buttermilk: To make buttermilk, add 1 tbsp white vinegar to 180ml (3/4 US Cup) plant-based milk.
+Let it sit for 10 minutes to curdle before adding to the batter.
+Read more about homemade buttermilk in my detailed post.

-- This cake is best enjoyed on the day of baking but will store well in an airtight container at room temperature for up to 3 days.
+- Storage: This cake is best enjoyed on the day of baking but will store well in an airtight container at room temperature for up to 3 days.
+For longer storage, freeze for up to 3 months.

-- Delicious served with vanilla ice cream or whipped cream.
+- Serving Suggestions: Delicious served warm with vanilla ice cream or whipped cream.

-- Nutrition information is based on 1 slice per serving with approximately 8 servings per recipe.
-Please note that nutrition information is calculated based on the ingredients in this recipe.
+- Nutrition: Nutrition information is based on 1 slice per serving with approximately 8 servings per recipe and is calculated based on the ingredients in this recipe.
 It is an estimate only and is provided for informational purposes.
-You should consult your health care provider or a registered dietitian if precise nutrition calculations are needed for health reasons

 Leave a Reply